 Step 8: Verify your local listing (most likely with a postcard)

 According to Google, to manage your business information in Search, Maps, and other Google properties, you must verify your business listing.
 The verification process helps Google make sure your business information is accurate and that only you, the business owner or manager, has access to it.

-Step 9: Finish populating your Google My Business profile
+Step 9: Finish populating your Google Business Profile listing

-I’ll talk more about optimizing your Google My Business profile in the next installment of our Google My Business series.
+I’ll talk more about optimizing your Google Business Profile in the next installment of our Google My Business series.

 Putting it all together

 Imagine a new customer coming into your store and telling you they found you on Google.
 They found YOU.
-Now, stop imagining because it’s all possible with Google My Business.
+Now, stop imagining because it’s all possible with Google Business Profile.
 Take advantage of this free tool brought to you by Google, so you can start attracting, engaging, and converting new customers right away.